lgw2/lgw2.github.io/_teaching/csci112-summer-2021/programs/program1.md

 	(which was shown in the lecture video)

 ## Grading turnaround
-This classwork will be graded with scores in Brightspace by 5pm on May 13th.
+This program will be graded with scores in Brightspace by 5pm on May 25th.